ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 ## What is competence?

 **Competence is the ability to act well**.
-It is the ability of an agent to interact with it's environment to achieve goals.
+It is the ability of an agent to interact with its environment to achieve goals.

 **Competence can be contrasted with comprehension, which is the ability to understand**.
 Together both form a useful decomposition of intelligence.